brian-mecha/deezer-music-app/README.md

 # Deezer Music App

-This is a Deezer web app that explored the deezer database.
+This is a Deezer web app that explores the deezer database.

 Hosted Link: [Deezer Music App](https://deezer-mecha.netlify.app/)